The Constitution of the Student Polity

 - The Delegate Council may repeal a Polity Law by the concurrence of three-fourths (3/4) of its seated members.

-- The repealing of a Polity Law shall be reported to the Dean within two (2) weeks and must be sent out to the Polity by email.
+- The repealing of a Polity Law shall be reported to the Dean within one (1) week and must be sent out to the Polity by email.

-- A majority vote of the Delegate Council is necessary to pass an Act of Council.
+- A majority (1/2) vote of the Delegate Council is required to pass an Act of Council.

-- Acts of Council must be reported to the Dean within two (2) weeks.
+- Acts of Council must be reported to the Dean within one (1) week.

-- An Act of Council may be repealed by the same procedure by which it was passed.
+- An Act of Council may be repealed using the same procedures outlined in Sections 2-4 of this section.

-- Resolutions of Council are resolutions expressing the opinion of the Delegate Council.
+- Resolutions of Council are resolutions expressing the opinion of the sitting Delegate Council that passes them.

 - Resolutions of Council may be proposed by any member of the Delegate Council.